It’s a question that confuses many people, can you eat the rind on brie?

 The rind is a form of mold that is deliberately cultivated with the addition of Penicillium candidum.

-It should have a subtle earthy flavor, similar to mushrooms, and be white in color.
+It should have a subtle earthy flavor, similar to mushrooms, and be white.

 If not liked, the rind can be removed with a sharp knife.